ovinueza/MortgageDelinquency/README.md

 # Data Management / Cleaning / Flask Coding

+1. The Fannie Mae Single-Family Loan Performance Data was downloaded as CSV files from Fannie Mae website.

+2. The data was cleaned using Python Pandas. ( Oswald to provide additional filtering steps taken ).

+3. AWS RDS ( Amazon Web Services ) was chosen as our cost effective data warehouse based on the amount of data that we would need to run through our machine learning models.
+The free tier Amazon Linux AMI 2018.03.0 (HVM) was selected based on the default image which includes AWS command line tools, Python, Ruby, Perl, and Java.
+The repositories include Docker, PHP, MySQL, PostgreSQL, and other packages.

 ![Canueza](images/001-aws-postgres-001.jpg)

-AWS RDS was chosen based on the amount of data that we would need to house & run through our machine learning models.
-The free tier Amazon Linux AMI 2018.03.0 (HVM) was selected based on the default image includes AWS command line tools, Python, Ruby, Perl, and Java.
-The repositories include Docker, PHP, MySQL, PostgreSQL, and other packages.
+2.

 ![Canueza](images/002-data-pgadmin-postgres.jpg)

 # Python Flask coding:
 Created the framework of the app.py, template/index.html, static/js/app.js files to connect to the ProgresSQL database and create a hello world template to build on.

+# Leaflet Loans Originated Map
+	1. Leaflet 1.3.3, a JS library
+	2. GeoJSON file was created based off of the Fannie Mae Dataset.
+	3. MapBox map layer is populated by 54 features.
+Each feature having 8 properties and geometry multi-polygon coordinates.

 # Time Series Visualization:
 Created drop downs to allow a user to choose a vaccine and a country.
 Pulled and filtered, creating a path to store jsonified data.
 Generated Plotly time series line graphs of filtered data.